bdekk/bdekk.github.io/about.md

 ----------
 **Consultant & Product Owner**; Qualogy (Rijswijk, The Netherlands)

-* Product Owner for multiple teams with multiple clients
+* Product Owner for multiple teams with multiple clients (cargo and office sector)
   * Requirements analysis
   * Planning and scope
   * Refining stories with teams